AdventureWorks 2008 Sample Databases Installer Help

 - If you are running on Windows XP or Windows Server 2003, you may be hitting a windows bug which prevents installation.
 The current work around is to run SQL Server under an account other than NT Authority\Network Server.
 Local System works just fine.
 Use SQL Server Configuration Manager to change the Log On As account of the installation instance.
 We are working with the Windows team to get a QFE out ASAP that fixes this issue.

 - Follow all the advice presented in the above section.
-All of it applies to this technique as well,
+Almost all of it applies to this technique as well, except for requiring Analysis Services to be installed (unless you want to install the AS database!).

 SQL Server Management Studio (SSMS) approach